tinbeast/goonstation-2016/maps/_Map Submission Guidelines.md

 - Crates should be able to be sold from cargo from the expected conveyor belt **without player intervention**.
 Having to open a few-tile conveyor "airlock" is fine (see Destiny).

 - **Access levels** (for both doors and machinery, e.g. NanoMeds, AI turrets) should be correct.
 Missing a small handful is acceptable, but if excess access levels are incorrect (at the coders' discretion) the map will be rejected.
+Using the new access_spawn objects is required.

 - Wiring and pipes (disposals, mail, brig, and morgue/crematorium, if present) should be **complete and error-free** for the most part.
 Obviously, it is okay if you are missing a single wire or something.